 Featured

 This website (formerly Scanner Australia) is not designed to replace sites such as NSWPSN or Radioreference.
 Instead, it focuses on all the talk groups and control channels needed to create a reliable database for the Sydney Metro and Rural NSW areas.
-It has all the information that I collected over the last 20 years.
+It has all the information that I collected over the last 20 years - including the technical aspects of the Public Safety Network.
+Learn how it works - not only how to listen to it.

 The database being used for the YouTube live streams has been written from the ground up and its taken me a long time to compile all that information without copying anything from other websites.

-This is a non-profit project and I am making no money off it.
+This is a non-profit project and I am making no money off of it.

-In addition to the above, I also offer access to alternative methods to connect to the live streams of the PSN - which means you dont need to invest upwards of a thousand dollars for your own equipment and software.
+In addition to the above, I also offer access to alternative methods to connect to the live streams of the PSN - which means you dont need to invest upwards of a thousand dollars for your own equipment and software or need to learn all the technical details on how to operate said equipment.
+The broadcasting of the Public Safety Network is legal & any Talk Groups that are considered sensitive are locked out from the public broadcast.
+You can access the YouTube Channel here.
+If you want to be part of a great growing community with the same shared interest in scanning, aviation flight tracking, CB radio and other related interests Join Discord Now

 Site news